These terms will ultimately shape the future of your marketing, so let’s look at how they sit together and what they mean for organisations.

 It’s also about using data in intelligent ways: people-based marketing can be seen as a response to over-use of what data can give.
 As Paula Bacariza, Director of Business Development at Appnexus, said during a panel session on the subject at RampUp On The Road London: “We’ve exhausted cookies and are finished with retargeting like crazy.
 We’re trying to do it better by following the individual not the environment.
 It’s about understanding the consumer’s journey and knowing what to say at what point to influence their decisions.”

-When does people-based marketing work best?
+When does the approach work best?

 You need to know the outcome you want before you start and put a framework in place to meet this outcome.
 You can work out the KPIs.
 You can understand the data you’ll need to gather to execute the strategy and the technology you need to have in place.
 Perhaps most importantly, you’ll be able to measure the value so you have the business case the C-Suite, in particular the CFO, will need to see.